-Kx has been solving Big Data use cases for over 20 years, long before ‘Big Data’ was a buzzword.
-Kx’s focus is not only on the volume of data, but also on the velocity, or speed, of the data.
-As evidenced by tick data (successive price and quote changes) in the financial markets, making a decision using advanced algorithms within a few milliseconds enables Kx clients to have a competitive edge.
+KX has been solving Big Data use cases for over 20 years, long before ‘Big Data’ was a buzzword.
+KX’s focus is not only on the volume of data, but also on the velocity, or speed, of the data.
+As evidenced by tick data (successive price and quote changes) in the financial markets, making a decision using advanced algorithms within a few milliseconds enables KX clients to have a competitive edge.
 Processing sensor data in the IoT world, including the high tech manufacturing industry, is very similar to high-frequency trading.
-Both are essentially signals and just have different context and labels across some dimension of time.
+Both are essentially signals and just have different contexts and labels across some dimensions of time.
 One such example is the semiconductor manufacturing industry dealing with several thousand tools in a single factory, each producing in excess of 500 signals per individual chamber at kHz frequencies.
 This adds up to many terabytes per day of data from measurements including gas flows, voltage, current and temperature which must be stored and used to establish and update limits for real-time alerts to the engineers and factory.
-This does not yet include the many other signals being managed in the facilities of these tools and production line such as pumps and scrubbers.
+This does not yet include the many other signals being managed in the facilities of these tools and production lines such as pumps and scrubbers.

 Why is kdb+ so fast for data ingestion?

 Data is first placed in in-memory table(s) using a prescribed schema and protected through an on-disk log.
-By going to memory first and making data available immediately for query it enables Kx to support much higher ingestion rates of many millions of readings per second, which translates to many terabytes per day on a single server.
-As memory is consumed, data is migrated to temporary table(s) on disk called Interval Database (IDB) and once a day is organized and sorted into a more permanent storage which can utilize tiered stored media.
-In the Kx world we call these the Real Time Database (RDB), Interval Database (IDB) and Historical Database (HDB).
-The Kx ingestion process exploits the performance advantage of sequential write operations to disk using our library of API calls without the need for transaction overhead and making data immediately available from memory.
+By going to memory first and making data available immediately to query it enables KX to support much higher ingestion rates of many millions of readings per second, which translates to many terabytes per day on a single server.
+As memory is consumed, data is migrated to a temporary table(s) on disk called Interval Database (IDB) and once a day is organized and sorted into more permanent storage which can utilize tiered stored media.
+In the KX world, we call these the Real Time Database (RDB), Interval Database (IDB) and Historical Database (HDB).
+The KX ingestion process exploits the performance advantage of sequential write operations to disk using our library of API calls without the need for transaction overhead and making data immediately available from memory.
 This architecture is ideal for the various FDC use cases: real-time control using streaming data such as interlocking the product wafer or tool, real-time analytics to characterize variations and control using the combined streaming and historical data, and analytics to develop models and techniques such as predictive maintenance using historical data.

 Why is kdb+ so fast for calculations and queries?